georgeshafik/vehicleregistration/readme.md

 - Key assumption: based on happy path is all fields in payload json scheama are required.

 ### SonarQube
-Not implmented
+Not implemented

-### Coding- checkstyles
+### Coding Standards - checkstyles
-Not implmented
+Not implemented

 ### HTTPS and SSO
-Not implmented
+Not implemented